raymondworkshop/old.myblog/_posts/learning/2017-11-07-a-better-me.md

       - once you master it, you'll be rewarded with new opportunities
       - don't try to find your passion

+  * being kind
+      - life, success and stability require **trust and connection**, friendship and family
+      - you get this from being kind, not from being clever

   * **Always give before you take**
       - soften the ground, take the bit out of a future request, or simply create a distraction
       - like an actual **gift**, a generous **act**, a kind **favor**, an "honest" adminssion